 While other credit cards may offer sign-up bonuses similar in value, the Chase Sapphire Reserve includes additional benefits that push it to the top.

 The $300 travel credit is automatically reimbursed and easy to use.
 Normally, the annual fee for the Chase Sapphire Reserve is $550, but for military eligible for MLA benefits, the fee is waived.
 The $300 travel credit is essentially free money.

-In military circles, The Platinum Card from American Express is frequently recommended as the best card to have.
+In military circles, The Platinum Card® From American Express is frequently recommended as the card to have.
 It’s definitely one that tops our list as well.

-Civilians fork over $550 each year to have this card in their wallets.
+Civilians fork over $695 each year to have this card in their wallets.
 (See Rates and Fees) It’s easy to see why.
-The Platinum Card from American Express is hands down the best card to have for its airport lounge benefits.
+The Platinum Card® from American Express is hands down the card to have for its airport lounge benefits.
 No need to search for a seat at a crowded gate, pay for an over-priced muffin at the food court, or stalk the outlets so you can charge your phone.
 Airport lounges are a quiet and relaxing location to wait prior to boarding.
-Many have nice selections of free food and drink, and outlets are available everywhere.
+Many have nice selections of complementary food and drink, and outlets are available everywhere.